 At 26, I finally made it to Disney World Florida.
 Growing up between Asia and Africa, my adventures usually looked like safaris, hikes, and cultural explorations.
 Theme parks always felt like something other people did.
-But stepping into Disney World for the first time was a completely new kind of magic.
-I finally understood the excitement of castle selfies, parades that stop you in your tracks, and rides that transport you to another world.
+But stepping into Disney World for the first time was an entirely new kind of magic.
+I finally comprehended the thrill of taking selfies at castles, experiencing breathtaking parades, and experiencing rides that transport you to a different realm.

 Discovering Disney World Florida at 26